berkeley-scf/r-bootcamp-fall-2023/schedule.md

 # 2022 R bootcamp schedule

-The bootcamp will be held August 19-20, so Day 1 is August 19 and Day 2 is August 20.
+The bootcamp will be held August 19-20, so Day 1 is Saturday, August 19 and Day 2 is Saturday, August 20.

 Unless otherwise noted, modules are about 75 minutes long: 40 minutes for presentation, 25 minutes for breakout and 10 minutes